ChungWasawat/data-notes/de-courses-notes/de-zach-lecture/de-bootcamp-zach-lec3.md

            ```
       - Filter out outliers and create a dedicated pipeline for them

++ Spark on Databricks vs regular Spark
+  - suggestion: Even though Databricks allows to use Spark as notebooks, code is more proper in production as testing (e.g. Unit testing) can be done with code
+    - Notebooks might be used when non-tech people are invited to collaborate in the project
+! attach image ...

++ Where Spark can read data from
+  - Data Lake: Delta Lake, Apache Iceberg, Hive metastore
+  - RDBMS: Postgres, Oracle
+  - API: -turn REST API into data **be careful about memory (Driver) when processing many APIs or parallelly processing API**
+  - a flat file: CSV, JSON

+**Spark output almost always be partitioned on execution date**

 --example format below--
 + Facts are something that actually happened or occurred e.g. app logs of users, a transaction of some activitie so they are immutable (unchangable) and often used in aggregations unlike dimensional data that is often used in filtering, grouping or giving context for facts data